lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The receiver will tell the header, the payload and the padding apart using the following principles:

- * The size of any SCHC header is known from exmining the Rule ID and the content of that header.
+ * The size of any SCHC header is known from examining the Rule ID and the content of that header.

  * The payload that follows the header, if it exists, is variable in size, but is always a integer nuber of bytes.